I’d call it heavy and ungraceful, but not ugly. As if a Bavarian housewife had muscled in on the turf of a Brazilian lingerie model

 rallies, offering protection from the elements and reasonable luggage space

 In 1955, Road & Track described the Arnolt-Bristol as “American designed, British powered and Italian styled.”
-Offered as a coupe or roadster, it combined the talents of designer Arnolt from Chicago, the car division of Bristol Aircraft in England, and the body-building talents of Bertone Read More
+Offered as a coupe or roadster, it combined the talents of designer Arnolt from Chicago, the car division of Bristol Aircraft in England, and the body-building talents of Bertone in Read More

 This car is accepted by the Vintage Sports Car Club as a pre-WWII example, which is a big plus as it can race (and beat up on) lesser sports cars

 Before we examine this unique car, let’s take a look at its origins.
-In 1934 BMW’s first sports car, the very nimble 315, made mincemeat out of the British Aldington brothers and their “chain gang,” chain-drive Frazer Nash sports cars in Read More
+In 1934 BMW’s first sports car, the very nimble 315, made mincemeat out of the British Aldington brothers and their “chain gang,” chain-drive Frazer Nash sports cars in the Read More

 Together with its predecessor the 500K, the magnificent Mercedes-Benz 540K was arguably the most noteworthy production model offered by the Stuttgart firm during the 1930s.